randlab/hytool/paper.md

 # Summary

 Hydraulic tests are hydrogeological field experiments used to identify aquifer types and physical parameters.
-They consist in applying a hydraulic perturbation such as pumping groundwater in a well and observing the variations of the groundwater levels in the same well or in other observation wells.
-Many types of tests involving different types of hydraulic perturbations, and many analytical solutions have been developed in the past to interpret such experiments [@raghavan1993] [@renard2006].
+They consist of applying a hydraulic perturbation such as pumping groundwater in a well and observing the variations of the groundwater levels in the same well or in other observation wells.
+Many types of tests, involving different types of hydraulic perturbations, and many analytical solutions, have been developed in the past to interpret such experiments [@raghavan1993] [@renard2006].

 Hytool is a Matlab toolbox that provides a catalog of classical analytical solutions for interpreting hydraulic tests.
 It includes models corresponding to different flow conditions and aquifer types (confined aquifers, unconfined aquifers, double-porosity media, general radial flow, single fracture, fractal media).
 Some solutions for multiple pumping rates, constant head test, or slug tests are available as well as bounded aquifers.